- Many snakes can live for several decades, especially a pet python – choose carefully!

 The ball python is famous for its pickiness and its food.
-They prefer thawed or freshly killed meals, but there then are periods where they stop eating completely.
-But their nature is being calm and docile, and suspicious.
+They prefer thawed or freshly killed meals, but there then are periods when they stop eating completely.
+But the nature of this pet python is calm and docile, and suspicious.
 You’re going to spend some time earning their trust.
 One characteristic of the snake is curling into a ball when intimidated.
 They can get thick that stay small, maxing out at five feet.
-Ball pythons live up to three decades and cost, depending on their rarity, cost $25–$200.
+Ball pythons live up to three decades!
+The cost, depending on the specific rarity, is $25–$200 for this pet python.

 #6 California King Snake